 For Suzann-Viola, she was excited and relieved to take her trip to the U.S. Embassy in Bern, Switzerland for her interview.
 The official looked into her face, stamped the document and said: Approved!
 The visa is glued firmly on one of her passport’s pages.

 On average, the whole process takes three months.
 As Suzann-Viola can attest, there is a lot of paperwork, a fair amount of fees, and a large amount of patience involved in becoming a visiting scholar – but the rewards of the experience are enormous, both professionally and personally.

 Congratulations!
-After you have done all the work to get your Scholar Visa, SabbaticalHomes.com will be your resource to finding a home rental, home exchange, home sharing or housesitting arrangement that fits you perfectly!
+After you have done all the work to get your Visiting Scholar Visa, SabbaticalHomes.com will be your resource for finding a home rental, home exchange, home-sharing or housesitting arrangement that fits you perfectly!

 You can also create a tenant listing to find someone you trust to stay in your home while you are taking a sabbatical.